Week 3: Genome Analytics

 Use samtools to extract a randomly selected region from a large sequence

-Develop external scripts that can be seamlessly incorporated into your workflow
+Incorporate external scripts seamlessly into your workflow

 Understanding the staging directory